-The Office of Management and Budget (OMB) defines PII as "information which can be used to distinguish or trace an individual's identity, such as their name, Social Security number, biometric records, etc. alone, or when combined with other personal or identifying information which is linked or linkable to a specific individual, such as date and place of birth, mother’s maiden name, etc."
+The Office of Management and Budget (OMB) defines PII as “information that can be used to distinguish or trace an individual's identity, either alone or when combined with other information that is linked or linkable to a specific individual.”

-For further details, see OMB Memorandum M-07-16 Safeguarding Against and Responding to the Breach of Personally Identifiable Information.
+See OMB Memorandum M-17-12, Preparing for and Responding to a Breach of Personally Identifiable Information.

 Protecting Privacy is Important

-BOEM employees, contractors, consultants, interns, and volunteers are required by law and Department of the Interior (DOI) policy to properly collect, access, use, safeguard, share, and dispose of PII and Privacy Act records in order to protect the privacy of individuals.
+BOEM employees, contractors, consultants, interns, and volunteers are required by law and DOI policy to properly collect, access, use, safeguard, share, and dispose of PII in order to protect the privacy of individuals.